 In the previous blog entries (Part I and Part II), we explored the new reality of Windows 10: if you install an application it’s extensions are not registered as expected.
 And we explored how the Group Policy Preferences “Open with” item doesn’t work anymore with Windows 10.

-So how does PolicyPak File Associations Manager help you save time, money and effort with the limitations of Windows 10’s XML-based file associations?
+So how does PolicyPak File Associations Manager help you save time, money and effort with the limitation of Windows 10 file associations?

 With PolicyPak File Associations Manager, you don’t have to build the “perfect workstation” and then export all the file associations one time, making sure to “get it all correct the first time,” or, if you fail, rebuild the “perfect workstation” over and over again.